GatsbyStorefront/gatsby-theme-storefront-shopify/README.md

 Please see our <a href="https://demo.gatsbystorefront.com" >demo</a> and <a href="https://youtu.be/B7CXzx9jQeM">speed test video</a>.

-And if you like Gtasby Storefront **please give us a star on GitHub** ⭐ 👍 😀
+And if you like Gatsby Storefront **please give us a star on GitHub** ⭐ 👍 😀

 <!-- toc -->